adegard/PHP_drive_sync/README.md

  ![Folder selection](screen.jpg)
 ---

-## 🚀 Features

-- Compare local and remote folders
-- Detect missing files on either side
-- Sync missing files (upload/download)
+## 🖥️ Web Dashboard

+The PHP dashboard (`compare.php`) lets you:

+- Select a subfolder from `DRIVE_AD`
-- Web dashboard with folder selection
+- Compare it with the matching Google Drive folder
+- View missing files
+- Trigger sync operations
-- Timestamped logs of all operations
+- View logs in real time

 ---